eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 Furthermore, the Execution Layer Client is built upon a variety of distinct specifications, each detailed in various documents and contributing uniquely to its overall functionality.
 This document seeks to offer a thorough analysis of each specification, delving deep into their respective roles and contributions.
 For insights into how these specifications are synergistically integrated within the Execution Layer Client, please refer to the companion document, [Execution Layer Architecture](/wiki/EL/el-architecture.md).

-This document will provide annotations for the following specifications:
+This document will provide annotations or links for the following specifications:

 - EELS
 - Engine API